Glitch effectGlitch effectGlitch effect

 Virtual Machines (VM)

-A virtual computer image that behaves like an actual computer that can run its own separate computing environment typically inside of a server.
-Common virtual machine software are
+A virtual computer image that behaves like an actual computer, a virtual machine can run its own separate computing environment, typically inside of a server.

 Text Link